Teachers - ESMAC

 Han Houdijk obtained his Bachelor degree in Physiotherapy and his Master degree in Human Movement Sciences.
 After receiving his PhD on a study into the biomechanics and energetics of speedskating (a very relevant topic for the Dutch), he went back to clinical research as an associate professor in Human Movement Sciences at VU University Amsterdam with a part-time appointed to set-up and direct the clinical gait and exercise laboratory in rehabilitation center Heliomare, Wijk aan Zee.
 Recently, he moved to the Academic Medical Center Groningen (UMCG), were he was appointed professor of clinical movement analysis.
 His research and teaching focuses is on biophysical aspects of gait combining biomechanical, physiological and motor control principles to understand walking ability after different pathologies, among which lower limb amputation, CP and stroke.

-MARC NEDERLAND
+MARC NEDERHAND

 is specialist in physical medicine and rehabilitation at Roessingh, Centre for Rehabilitation since 2002.
 Head postgraduate Trainer.
 Senior researcher at Roessingh Research and Development.
 Responsible for clinical gait analysis for children and adults since 2002.
 Clinical interest in neurorehabilitation in children and adults and prosthetics and orthotics.
 Organiser and teacher of the post academic course in gait analysis in adults.
 Research interest in the field of movement analysis, biomechanics and neurosciences.